JamesticCS/JamesticCS/README.md

 ## Hi there 👋

-My name is Jesse and I am a Honours Math student at the University of Waterloo.
+My name is Jesse and I'm a student at the University of Waterloo.

 I enjoy math, computers, anime, and my cats